History of women in Canada: Violence against women

 The BC Missing Women Investigation is an ongoing criminal investigation into the disappearance of at least 60 women from Vancouver's Downtown Eastside, from the early 1980s through 2002.
 Many of the missing women were severely disadvantaged, drug-addicted sex workers from Vancouver's Downtown Eastside.
 Much of the investigation centred on Robert William Pickton, who is a serial killer who was convicted in 2007 for the murders of six women and sentenced to life imprisonment.

+Many of the issues facing indigenous women in Canada have been addressed via the Murdered and Missing Indigenous Women (MMIW) initiatives.
+Hundreds of Native Canadian women have gone missing or been killed in the past 30 years, with little representation or attention from the government.
+Efforts to make the Canadian public aware of these women's disappearances have mostly been led by Aboriginal communities, who often reached across provinces to support one another.
+In 2015, Prime Minister Stephen Harper commented that the issue of murdered and missing indigenous women was "not high on our radar", prompting outrage in already frustrated indigenous communities.
+A few months later, Prime Minister Justin Trudeau launched an official inquiry into the murdered and missing indigenous women.

 Russell Williams is a Canadian convicted murderer, rapist, and former Colonel in the Canadian Forces, who targeted women.
 He was sentenced in 2010 to two life sentences for first-degree murder, two 10-year sentences for other sexual assaults, two 10-year sentences for forcible confinement, and 82 one-year sentences for breaking and entering, all to be served concurrently.

 Prostitution

 Following Confederation in 1867, the laws were consolidated in the Criminal Code.
 These dealt principally with pimping, procuring, operating brothels, and soliciting.
 Most amendments to date have dealt with the latter, originally classified as a vagrancy offence.
 This was amended to soliciting in 1972 and communicating in 1985.
 Since the Charter of Rights and Freedoms became law in 1982, the constitutionality of Canada's prostitution laws have been challenged on a number of occasions.

 Up to the 1880s, prostitution was tolerated in the Prairie Provinces.
 Before 1909, there were few arrests and even fewer fines for prostitution, in part because those caught were encouraged to leave town rather than be jailed.
 As the population became more settled, however, public opinion regarding this resource for itinerant men turned hostile.
 For example, a smallpox epidemic in the red light districts of Calgary ignited a crackdown, as demanded by middle-class women reformers.
 Local chapters of the Woman's Christian Temperance Union vigorously opposed both saloons and prostitution, and they called for woman suffrage as a tool to end those evils.